+General Exam Procedure.
+The MBB rep will serve as the meeting chair.
 At the start of the meeting, the student will be asked to excuse themselves while the committee discusses the written proposal and identifies any deficiencies to the chair.
-The student will then return when requested and proceed with their presentation.
+The student will then return when requested and proceed with their oral presentation.
 At the General Exam meeting, the members of the General Exam Committee will have the opportunity to ask questions as the presentation proceeds.
 The discussion may focus on the theory behind the proposal, the methods used to address the problem, the interpretation of preliminary data and alternative approaches to the experimental problem.
+The major advisor must remain silent during the examination unless specifically requested to clarify an issue by the chair.

 The student will then be asked to leave the room, and the General Exam Committee will evaluate: 1) the written proposal, 2) the student's performance during the oral defense, and 3) the student's prior performance in the program (course work, rotations, etc.; the MBB Director/Associate Director will be responsible for providing the student's records).
 All members of the examination committee will participate in this discussion and recommend an outcome for the exam.
 The exam committee must be unanimous in their decision.
+The student will be immediately informed of the committee's decision by the Committee Chair.

 The committee will choose among the following outcomes: